TomDDG/ZXPicoMD/README.md

 - A-Z
 - a-z

 You can't pick anything before 0 (zero) for the first character.
-If you press back it will exit the selector and if you enter 12 characters it will complete the name and ask if you want to save.
+If you press back it will exit the selector and if you either pick the complete name option or enter 12 characters it will ask if you want to save or not.
+Pressing enter again saves the cartridge to the root of the SD Card.

 ## v1.2 Circuit (the one without BOB)